-Self-propelled Guns (WW 2) - USSR: Books - History and Construction
+Self-propelled guns (WW 2) - USSR: books - history and models

 A book on self-propelled guns?
 Explore here books on the history, types and construction of self-propelled guns from World War II from the Soviet Union.